L4 / IC3 · 3–5 years

 What you'll be expected to do

 Most companies follow a similar shape for Android Engineer interviews.
-Total calendar time: 3–5 weeks from recruiter screen to offer.
+Total calendar time is 3–5 weeks from recruiter screen to offer.

 01